Vassilis Spanoulis: Greek national team

 Spanoulis was named the head coach of the senior men's Greek national team, on 2 October 2023.
 He made his head coaching debut with Greece, on 23 February 2024, in which he guided Greece to a 72–64 win over the Czech Republic, in Piraeus, Athens, as part of the 2025 FIBA EuroBasket Qualification.
 Spanoulis next coached Greece at the 2024 Piraeus FIBA Olympic Qualifying Tournament, before the 2024 FIBA Summer Olympics.

 "Certainly, coach [Dimitris] Itoudis is an excellent coach, and the collaboration we had was tremendous.
 I wish I could have been at the Worlds [2019 FIBA World Cup] with him, because he was a terrific coach.
 But Spanoulis coming to the national team, someone who has won with the national team, and all of the players respect him – is something different.
 I don't believe that any player on the national team didn't have him as a role model."

 "I think this is what the national team needs.
 A person with many unbelievable moments for Greek basketball, from playing for the national team, to Panathinaikos and Olympiacos.
 He has tremendous experience as a player.
 As a coach, over the last two years, he showed what he can do."

 — Giannis Antetokounmpo, on Vassilis Spanoulis coaching the Greek NT.

 Under Spanoulis' leadership, the Greek national team won the 2024 Piraeus FIBA Olympic Qualifying Tournament and thus qualified for the main 2024 Summer Olympic Games basketball tournament.
 At the 2024 Summer Olympics, Greece managed to qualify through the tournament's Death Group, which also consisted of Australia, Spain, and Canada, and make it to the quarterfinals.
 In the quarterfinals, they were eliminated by the 2023 FIBA World Cup champions Germany, by a score of 76–63.

+Aris Thessaloniki

+After his departure from Monaco as a free agent manager in the middle of 2025, rumours from all around Europe started spreading for many teams following his coaching career.
+Aris Thessaloniki proved to be the next team, where in June 3 2026 Aris announced him as their new head coach with annual earnings of 1.33 million Euros for 3 years.